redashu/github-action-aks-demo/README.txt

 you may have heard about (https://carrd.co), and includes a handy generic page for whatever.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever sending action

 (* = not included)